 - Hotel and restaurant reservations

 - Limousine and car rental

-No matter the reason for travelling to Zurich – the best way to get there is to charter a private jet into ZRH – one must experience all things Swiss.
+No matter the reason for traveling to Zurich – the best way to get there is to charter a private jet into ZRH – one must experience all things Swiss.
 There are the financial forums and the skiing, but there is much more.
 The famous Swiss.

-The Swiss of Swiss cheese, Swiss chocolate and Swiss banks.
+The Swiss of Swiss cheese, Swiss chocolate, and Swiss banks.

 What is its origin and why does it have holes in it?

 Many of us love Swiss cheese for its famous holes but, among the more than 450 varieties of Swiss cheese, many kinds have no holes at all.
 Emmentaler is the distinctive holey cheese and is the most exported Swiss cheese, with Le Gruyère a close second.